Skip to main content

 Caution

-To ensure continued compliance, once you have received a deletion request, refrain from uploading or including any personal information associated with that consumer, unless you intend on replacing that consumer’s information with their corrected attributes to fulfill a correction request.
+• To ensure continued compliance, once you have received a deletion request, refrain from uploading or including any personal information associated with that consumer, unless you intend to replace that consumer's information with their corrected attributes to fulfill a correction request.

 For both request types, we convert the input identifiers to the identifiers that are used for each active destination and then make those opt-outs and deletions available to your favorite downstream Activation destinations.